denostack/weakref/README.md

 ### IterableWeakMap

-IterableWeakMap is a class that extends the WeakMap and Map classes in JavaScript, allowing you to create a map of objects that can be iterated over.
-Keys in the map are stored using weak references, which means that they can be garbage collected if they are no longer referenced elsewhere in the program.
+IterableWeakMap combines a WeakMap with iterable Map helpers so you can inspect entries without blocking GC.
+Keys are weakly referenced and disappear once they are no longer referenced elsewhere.

 **Interface**